 Here are some other things to keep in mind about your holiday merchandising:

-Color counts: Clients are drawn to colors, which also evoke emotion and influence buying decisions.
+Clients are drawn to colors, which also evoke emotion and influence buying decisions.
 Try grouping items together that have a similar color but are different shapes to create a visual theme.

-Follow the “rule of 3:” In a display, the eye will focus on the highest point and then move downwards.
-Therefore, if you place one jar on top of two other, making a pyramid, this display will be more attractive to the eye than three jars of the same product placed in a row or stacked on top of each other.
+In a display, the eye will focus on the highest point and then move downwards.
+Therefore, if you place one jar on top of two others, making a pyramid, this display will be more attractive to the eye than three jars of the same product placed in a row or stacked on top of each other.

-Use props to grab attention: Use eye-catching props to grab clients’ attention.
-Props should be colorful and the more unusual the better.
+Use eye-catching props to grab clients’ attention.
+Props should be colorful, and the more unusual, the better.
 For example, if you are featuring BIOTONE Berry Buff Sugar Body Polish, include a bowl of raspberries in the display.
-The prop will give you an opportunity to talk about the ingredients in the product, most notably raspberry seed powder.
+The prop will allow you to talk about the product's ingredients, most notably raspberry seed powder.

-Lighten things up: Good lighting helps to attract customers.
+Good lighting helps to attract customers.
 It makes products stand out and enhances colors.
 Consider spotlights to highlight featured products.
 Backlighting, which can be attractive, may not highlight the face of the product.
 If you are going to use backlighting, combine it with direct lighting.

 Finally, visual presentation counts in attracting customers, but you can lose a sale without sufficient help.
 Be sure to have enough staff on hand to help clients with retail purchases.
-While your signage throughout the store may help direct clients to retail displays, it won’t help boost sales if staff isn’t available to answer questions.
+While your signage throughout the store may help direct clients to retail displays, it won’t help boost sales if the staff isn’t available to answer questions.